clemperador/bozosort/README.md

 ## Usage
-An already compiled file is provided, but you can compile it yourself through `$ gcc random_sort.c -o randy`.
+An already compiled file is provided, but you can compile it yourself through `$ gcc bozosort.c -o randy`.

 Then just run: